ocupop/mapbox-locate/src/_sessions/the-past-present-and-future-of-dynamic-data-driven-maps.md

 ---
 layout: session
 title: >-
-  Data-driven Styling, Runtime Styling, and Expressions in GL
+  The Past, Present, and Future of Dynamic, Data-Driven Maps
 summary: >-
   Data-driven styling, runtime styling, and expressions enable developers to integrate their own data into maps.
 Learn best practices for using these tools to create data visualizations from the the lead developer.
 timeslot: d1_slot3
 stage: stage4
 speakers:
-  - john-mead
+  - bryan-johnson
   - john-firebaugh
 categories:
   - BI & Data Visualization